-The consortium is comprised of five partners who over years have extensively worked and published on research careers, research funding and evaluation processes, on gender equality policies and also on gender bias in research funding.
+The consortium is comprised of six partners who over years have extensively worked and published on research careers, research funding and evaluation processes, on gender equality policies and also on gender bias in research funding.

 They bring in a deep understanding of the gendered structures of the science and innovation system, research funding organizations and research performing institutions, and a broad range of methodological competences, combined with a comprehensive knowledge on datasets (in a longitudinal perspective) and background from gender theory, research policy and gender equality policy analysis and institutional change.
 This enables the GRANteD consortium to deal with the complex issue of (potential) gender bias in grant allocation and its impact on research careers for men and women.